foxyantho/SimpleNightOwl/README.md

 # SimpleNightTime

-Simple addon for night own people, like me ;p
+Simple addon for night-owl people, like me.

+Contain 7 differrent style for your pleased tired eyes :D

+ps:
+- You must disable the night-mode before changing theme, then new theme will only apply on the next reloading of the page.

 Icons :
 -------

-"Sunny Day", "Half Moon" & "Cloud with sun" icons by [Amit Jakhu](http://www.flaticon.com/authors/amit-jakhu) *( CC-BY licence )*
+"Sunny Day", "Half Moon" & "Cloud with sun" by [Amit Jakhu](http://www.flaticon.com/authors/amit-jakhu) *( CC-BY licence )*

 Styles :